 - Customising the right mouse button: This method is limited to those operations that only require one file as an input.
-Instructions for setting this up are provided on this TUFLOW Wiki Page. - Creating a batch file: This method provides the opportunity to carry out bulk processing of data and for operations that refer to more than one input file.
+Instructions for setting this up are provided on this page of the TUFLOW Wiki. - Creating a batch file: This method provides the opportunity to carry out bulk processing of data and for operations that refer to more than one input file.